UltraSalem/mightykingdoms/mightykingdoms_full.md

 ###A) Orders
 *First player brakes*: To minimise the compounding benefit of having more armies, if the first player has more armies than the second player, the first player chooses an order for *all* of their armies before any other players.
 Then proceed to *Order cycle*, below.

 *Order cycle*: In player order, each player chooses one army and gives it an order.
 Repeat the order cycle until all armies have been given an order.
 Once given, an order may not be changed.
 A player may not pass when it is their turn unless they have no more armies to give orders to.
-The first player is not included in the *Order cycle* if they had more armies as per *First player breaks*, above.
+The first player is not included in the *Order cycle* if they had more armies as per *First player brakes*, above.

 Ships are given orders in the same way as armies.
 If an army shares a tile with a ship, it may set sail with them.
 The army and ship are paired up for the order, and the pair is treated as part of the ship for movement.
 Each ship can pair with only one army.
 By doing this a player may move armies across oceans.
 Ship/army pairs are only given one order for the pair, and the orders are resolved as one order.
 A pair can unpair at the start of any order phase if the player wishes, unless on the open ocean!